War in Afghanistan (2001–2021): 2020: US–Taliban deal, beginning of US withdrawal

-On the diplomatic front, on 31 March 2020 a three-person Taliban delegation arrived in Kabul to discuss the release of prisoners, the first Taliban representatives to visit Kabul since 2001.
+On 31 March 2020, a three-person Taliban delegation arrived in Kabul to discuss the release of prisoners, the first Taliban representatives to officially visit Kabul since 2001.
 On 7 April, the Taliban departed from the prisoner swap talks, which Taliban spokesman Suhail Shaheen said was unsuccessful.
-Shaheen also stated in a tweet that hours after walking out of the talks, the Taliban's negotiating team was recalled from Kabul.
+Shaheen tweeted hours later that the Taliban's negotiating team was recalled from Kabul.
 The Taliban failed to secure the release of any of the 15 commanders they sought to be released.
 Arguments over which prisoners to swap resulted in a delay of the planned prisoner swap.
 After a long delay due to disputes regarding prisoners' releases, the Afghan government had by August released 5,100 prisoners, and the Taliban had released 1,000.
-However, the Afghan government refused to release 400 prisoners from the list of those the Taliban wanted to be released, because those 400 were accused of serious crimes.
-President Ghani stated that he did not have the constitutional authority to release them, so he convened a loya jirga from 7 to 9 August to discuss the issue.
-The jirga agreed to free the 400 remaining prisoners.
+However, the Afghan government refused to release 400 prisoners that the Taliban requested be freed, as the prisoners were accused of serious crimes.
+Ghani also said he lacked the constitutional authority to release them, so he convened a loya jirga from 7 to 9 August to discuss the issue.
+The jirga agreed to free the 400.
 Talks between the Afghan government and the Taliban began in Doha on 12 September.

 On 22 June, Afghanistan reported its "bloodiest week in 19 years", during which 291 members of the Afghan National Defense and Security Forces (ANDSF) were killed and 550 others wounded in 422 attacks carried out by the Taliban.
 At least 42 civilians, including women and children, were also killed and 105 others wounded.
-During the week, the Taliban kidnapped 60 civilians in the central province of Daykundi.
+During the week, the Taliban kidnapped 60 civilians in central Daikundi Province.

 2021: End of US withdrawal, last Taliban offensive

-The Taliban insurgency intensified considerably in 2021 coinciding with the withdrawal of United States and allied troops from Afghanistan.
-Since the US withdrawal, the number of casualties of women in the Afghanistan conflict rose by almost 40% in the first quarter of 2021 alone.

-On March 6, Afghanistan's President Ghani expressed that his government would be taking forward peace talks with the Taliban, discussing with the insurgent group about holding fresh elections and forming a government in a democratic manner.
-On April 13, the Biden administration announced that it would withdraw its remaining 2,500 troops from Afghanistan by September 11, on the twentieth anniversary of the September 11 attacks.
-The US government also reiterated support for the Afghan government regarding a possible Taliban military victory.
+The Taliban insurgency intensified considerably in 2021, coinciding with the withdrawal of US and allied troops from Afghanistan.
+On 6 March, Ghani expressed that his government would negotiate peace with the Taliban, discussing with them about holding new elections, and forming a government in a democratic manner.
+On 13 April, the Biden administration in the US announced that it would withdraw its remaining 2,500 troops from Afghanistan by 11 September.